Salted caramel coffee is all the rage! The bitterness from the salt and the coffee offset the sweet from the caramel.

 But beyond the taste, adding salt to your coffee is also smart because coffee increases your need for salt by about half a gram of sodium per cup.

-However, while most people are getting enough salt from their diet, the majority of us not meeting our potassium intake due to the fact that that the potassium in our food system has been on the decline over the past sixty years or so as our use of chemical fertilisers has sped up the growth of crops that are being grown year after year in the same field.
+However, while most people are getting enough salt from their diet, the majority of us not meeting our potassium intake because the potassium in our food system has been on the decline over the past sixty years or so as our use of chemical fertilisers has sped up the growth of crops that are being grown year after year in the same field.

 It’s also hard to get a significant amount of potassium from supplements tablets as they are limited to 99 mg per tablet.
 You would need to take handfuls of these to get anywhere near the recommended daily intake for potassium.

-While the amount of potassium and sodium is important, it seems that the ratio of potassium to sodium is even more important.
+While the amount of potassium and sodium is important, it seems that the ratio of potassium to sodium is even more critical.
 As a rule of thumb, you want to be getting more than twice the potassium as sodium (i.e. 2:1 potassium:sodium ratio) in your diet if you are sedentary and about the same amount if you are a very active athlete (i.e. 1:1 potassium:sodium).

-Improving your potassium:sodium ratio has a wide range of benefits including improving your insulin resistance and optimise your metabolic health.
-Potassium also helps your kidneys hold onto sodium, so you will actually need less salt if you are getting plenty of potassium.
+Improving your potassium:sodium ratio has a wide range of benefits, including improving your insulin resistance and optimise your metabolic health.
+Potassium also helps your kidneys hold onto sodium, so you will need less salt if you are getting plenty of potassium.

 So, you are going to have your coffee anyway, why not try potassium coffee to boost your potassium intake?
 The milk and caramel syrup gives you that indulgent salted caramel taste and offsets the potassium.

 There is no upper limit of potassium from dietary sources, and it is said that some hunter-gatherer tribes were getting around eight grams of potassium per day.
 The recent PURE study shows that there we get a more significant reduction in all-cause mortality as you get more potassium in your diet.